alexanderczigler/habitica/README.md

 Here you'll find a few scripts that you can use to automate certain things in Habitica.
 They are inspired by some ideas posted on the [Habitica Wiki](https://habitica.fandom.com/wiki/Google_Apps_Script).

+## Why?

+The reason I am using these scripts is mainly to keep things smooth and take away the stress of having to check my party's health every now and then.
+After levelling beyond 100+ and growing my party I realize that there are some things in Habitica that I wanted to improve.
+I want to focus on the social aspects of running a party and make things as smooth as possible for everyone.

 ## Functions

 I have split my scripts into functions so it is easier for you to pick what you want.

 ### Economy | [economy.gs](https://github.com/alexanderczigler/habitica/blob/main/economy.gs)

-When I reached a certain point I realized that gold started accumulating in my account and each time I logged in to Habitica to find I had over a 100 g I would simply purchase an Enchanted Armoire.
-I want to focus on other things so naturally, I scripted this.
+When your level in Habitica is in the hundreds, gold starts accumulating in your account and I noticed that I basically only use it for buying Enchanted Armoires.
+This script will buy one for you while keeping some spare change around for the occasional Health Potion.

 #### Using